strangelove-ventures/horcrux/docs/metrics.md

 ## Watching Sentry Failure

-Watch 'signer_total_sentry_connect_tries' which reports retry connects to the specified sentry.
-Any increase is an indicator of network or sentry process failure
+Watch 'signer_sentry_connect_tries' for any increase which indicates retry attempts to reach your sentry.

+If 'signer_total_sentry_connect_tries' is significant, it can indicate network or server issues.

 ## Watching Cosigner With Grafana